 Attribute Description sw-update Controls what types of software releases the auto- upgrade process will download/install.
-This attribute can also be used to disable the auto-upgrade process - use the value of false to achieve this. • false: Disables auto upgrades • factory: Only download/install factory releases - this is the default if the attribute is not specified • beta: Download/install factory or beta releases • alpha : Download/install factory, beta or alpha releases sw-update-profile Specifies the name of a profile to use to control when software upgrades are attempted (see Chapter 8 for details on profiles).
+This attribute can also be used to disable the auto-upgrade process - use the value of false to achieve this. • false: Disables auto upgrades factory: Only download/install factory releases this is the default if the attribute is not specified beta: Download/install factory or beta releases alpha: Download/install factory, beta or alpha releases sw-update-profile Specifies the name of a profile to use to control when software upgrades are attempted (see Chapter 8 for details on profiles). sw-update-delay Specifies a minimum number of days after release to attempt the upgrade (intended for automating staggered upgrades).